 Volunteer in Alaska!

-Welcome to Alaska – it’s big!
-Mendenhall Glacier is one of the top three visitor destinations in Alaska and is much loved.
-Use and weather take their toll on these trails, and our project work will involve restoration of trail tread and alignment, erosion control, and vegetation management.
+Mendenhall Glacier Recreation Area is one of the top three visitor destinations in Alaska and is much loved.
+Use and weather take their toll on these trails.
+Our volunteer projects will involve restoration of trail tread and alignment, erosion control, and vegetation management.

 Day 1: Meet in Juneau Alaska for orientation and enjoy a welcome dinner.